C-Saunders/steaming-diff-parser/README.md

   trailingNewline: 'present' | 'missing' | 'added' | 'removed'
 }
 ```
+Comments were added to this diff, starting with #

 ```diff
 diff --git a/bar/a.txt b/bar/a.txt # diff --git a/<oldPath> b/<newPath> - start of a new FileDiff